 My Approach

-I offer positive, practical, solution-focused help with emotional distress, in the here and now.
+I mainly use Human Givens therapy to offer positive, practical, solution-focused help with emotional distress, in the here and now.

 Sessions with me involve thoughtful cognitive therapy, guided imagery and visualisation, practical ideas and solutions, and co-creating strategies for change.
-My approach has a strong, positive coaching dimension, and I am also BWRT trained.
+My approach has a strong, positive coaching dimension.

 We won’t dwell too long on the past or focus only on your distress.
 I want to help you feel better and able to move forward in your life as quickly as possible.